d-plaindoux/celma/README.md

 ### Expression parser

-The expression parser builds expression consuming tokens.
-For this purpose the stream type can be specified for each parser.
-If it's not the case the default one is `char`.
+The expression parser builds an expression consuming tokens.
+For this purpose, the stream type can be specified for each parser.
+If it's not the case, the default one is `char`.
-In the following example the declaration `expr{Token}:{Expr}` denotes a parser consuming a `Token` stream and producing an `Expr`.
+In the following example, the declaration `expr{Token}:{Expr}` denotes a parser consuming a `Token` stream and producing an `Expr`.

 ```rust